abingham/emacs-ycmd/README.md

 After this you can use your standard `company-mode` keybindings to do completion.

-## IMPORTANT: Unbuffered output on Windows
+## IMPORTANT: Unbuffered output

-There have been some reports that `ycmd.el` doesn't work on Windows when Python's output is buffered.
+There have been some reports that `ycmd.el` doesn't work when Python's output is buffered.
 See, for example, [issue #104](https://github.com/abingham/emacs-ycmd/issues/104).
 This is because we rely on the ycmd server printing out its host and port information in a timely (i.e. unbuffered) manner.
 We will almost certainly update the defaults for `ycmd.el` to force unbuffered output.

-In any event, if you are facing problems with ycmd not starting and/or hanging Emacs on Windows, try adding `-u` to your `ycmd-server-command`.
+In any event, if you are facing problems with ycmd not starting and/or hanging Emacs, try adding `-u` to your `ycmd-server-command`.
 For example:
 ```
 (set-variable 'ycmd-server-command '("c:/path/to/python.exe" "-u" "c:/path/to/ycmd"))
 ```